openflexo-team/openflexo-csv/README.md

 ### Installation

 1. Clone this repo into your OpenFlexo workspace
-2. In openflexo-dev uncomment (or add if it doesnt exist)
+2. In openflexo-dev/settings.gradle uncomment (or add if it doesnt exist)
  ```bash
    includeBuild '../openflexo-csv'
    ```